ufo/PyCmd/README.txt

 This is Horea Haitonic's 'PyCmd' with following modifications/extensions:

-- Add overwritable "prompt_prefix", e.g., for prefixing the git/svn prompts
+- Additional customizing setting "appearance.prompt_prefix", e.g., for prefixing
-  with a named environment setup ("[Py3] [master]>")
+  all prompts with a named global environment setup ("[Py3] [master]>")
-- Add overwritable "cvs_timeout", because the cvs status check takes several seconds each time on huge source projects
+- Additional customizing setting "appearance.cvs_timeout", because on huge source projects the SVN/Git status checks take several seconds each time
-- Add default prompt which looks more like the original Windows command prompt
+- Additional customizing setting "appearance.welcome" for defining a custom welcome splash text.
+The default one imitates the one of the default Windows cmd.exe, plus printing a "[PyCmd: ON]"
-- Redefine 'bash' as the default completion mode
+- Additional customizing setting "appearance.good_bye" for defining a custom good-bye text.
+The default one prints a "[PyCmd: OFF]"

 ORIGINAL README:
 ================